|Nutritional Guidelines (per serving)|

-Apple Spice Truffles have the warm fall flavors of fresh apples and spicy cinnamon mixed with milk chocolate.
-The truffles are coated in chocolate and topped with crushed graham crackers to give these truffles all the flavors of delicious apple pie.
+These decadent truffles have the warm fall flavors of fresh apples and spicy cinnamon mixed with milk chocolate.
+They're coated in chocolate and topped with crushed graham crackers to mimic a delicious apple pie.

 - 1/3 cup heavy cream